 What kind of journalism do we need, and what are the ramifications of journalism not fulfilling this need?
-Watch the video!
+Eight scholars from six countries came together to discuss this question by addressing the intensifying connections between journalism, justice, and digital technologies.

 University of Oregon’s School of Journalism and Communication Q & A with Prof. James T. Hamilton.
 Topics range from the future of computational journalism and the benefits of investigative reporting.
 Watch the video.